HLA-associated polymorphisms in the HIV-2 capsid highlight key differences between HIV-1 and HIV-2 immune adaptation.

 de Silva TI., Leligdowicz A., Carlson J., Garcia-Knight M., Onyango C., Miller N., Yindom L-M., Hué S., Jaye A., Dong T., Cotten M., Rowland-Jones SL.

 OBJECTIVE: HIV-1 frequently adapts in response to immune pressure from cytotoxic T-lymphocytes (CTL).
 Many HIV-2 infected individuals have robust capsid-specific CTL responses associated with viral control.
 Despite this CTL pressure, adaptive changes in this key immunogenic HIV-2 protein have not previously been described.
 We sought to compare selective pressure on HIV-1 and HIV-2 capsids and identify HLA-associated viral polymorphisms in HIV-2.
 DESIGN AND METHODS: Bioinformatic algorithms to identify sites under positive and negative selective pressure and a statistical model of evolution to identify HLA-associated polymorphisms in HIV-2 was applied to sequences from a community cohort in Guinea-Bissau.
 IFN-γ ELISpots were used to compare T-cell responses to wild-type and variant epitopes.
-RESULTS: We identified greater purifying selection and less sites under positive selective pressure in HIV-2 compared to HIV-1.
+RESULTS: We identified greater purifying selection and less sites under positive selective pressure in HIV-2 compared with HIV-1.
 Five HIV-2 codons with HLA-associated polymorphisms were detected all within or around known or predicted CTL epitopes.
 One site was within the HLA-B58 SuperType (ST)-restricted epitope (TSTVEEQIQW), the HIV-2 equivalent of the HIV-1 TW10 epitope.
-In contrast to HIV-1, where a T → N mutation at position 3 is associated with resulting loss of CTL control, an E → D mutation at position 5 was observed in HIV-2.
+In contrast to HIV-1, where a T→N mutation at position 3 is associated with resulting loss of CTL control, an E→D mutation at position 5 was observed in HIV-2.
 Robust CTL responses to the variant HIV-2 epitope were seen, suggesting that HIV-2 adaptation may be at the level of T-cell receptor recognition.
-CONCLUSIONS: Greater constraints on evolution may exist in HIV-2, resulting in more purifying selection and different immune adaptation pathways in HIV-1 and HIV-2 capsids.
+CONCLUSION: Greater constraints on evolution may exist in HIV-2, resulting in more purifying selection and different immune adaptation pathways in HIV-1 and HIV-2 capsids.
 This may allow CTL responses to persist in HIV-2.